i3thuan5/multiple-databases-backup/README.md

 docker run --env-file .env ithuan/multiple-databases-backup
 ```

+The decryption command is:

+1. Import the gpg private key if you didn't import, `gpg --import <gpg-private-key.rev>`.
-The decryption command is `gpg --decrypt <postgres15.sql.gz.gpg> | zcat`, the output is the original SQL.
+2. Decrypt the backups, `gpg --decrypt <postgres15.sql.gz.gpg> | zcat`, the output is the original SQL.

 ### KEEP_EVERY_BACKUP_IN_HOURS